 If you want live and work in one of the world’s most dynamic cities, we have some exciting news!
-We are now accepting applications from Adult General Nurses to join North East London NHS Foundation Trust (NELFT).
+We are now accepting applications from Registered Nurses with experience in Mental Health or Learning Disability Care to join North East London NHS Foundation Trust (NELFT).

 Apply now and join a world-class team of compassionate, motivated nurses working throughout the UK’s capital city – and boost both your career and social life at the same time!

 North East London NHS Foundation Trust (NELFT) offers:

 - Salary Band 5 pay scale from £28,407 gross per annum (Pre OSCE salary: £24,336).
 Click here to download Staff Nurse Job Description – Band 5 (pdf),

 - Enhancements for “unsocial” working hours, nights and Saturdays +30%, Sundays and Public (Bank) Holidays +60%,